n8tlmps/cirrhosis-survival-analysis/README.md

 Under $H_0$, this test statistic has approximately a $\mathcal{N}(0, 1)$ distribution.
 Equivalently, $z^2$ may be chosen as the test statistic.
 It has approximately a chi-square distribution with one degree of freedom.

-The log-rank tests were performed on different patient groups using R at the 5% level:
+The log-rank tests were performed on different patient groups using SAS at the 5% level:
 <li>D-penicillamine vs. Placebo</li>
 <li>Male vs. Female</li>
 <li>Presence of Hepatomegaly vs. No Presence</li>